 Cocaine is an addictive stimulant drug with a long and expensive production process.
-Join Avenues Recovery, leading addiction rehabilitation specialists, as we answer the popular question: How is cocaine made?
+Join Avenues Recovery, leading specialists in drug detox treatment and addiction rehabilitation, as we answer the popular question: How is cocaine made?

 How is Cocaine Made: A Summary